MuNeNICK/monaco-neovim-wasm/README.md

 If Vite errors with `431`, clear `localhost` cookies or use http://127.0.0.1:8080.

 ## Build (maintainers)
-Build the bundled Neovim WASM + runtime from `./nvim-wasm` and produce `dist/` for publishing:
+Build the bundled Neovim WASM + runtime from `./nvim-wasm` and produce outputs for publishing:

 ```sh
 npm run build:assets